spslater/targpg/README.md

   -p PASSFILE, --passfile PASSFILE
-                        file with archive password stored in it -o, --output          directory to extract files to -d DIR, --directory DIR
+                        file with archive password stored in it -o, --output          directory to extract files to -n, --newpass         change the password of the archive -f NEWFILE, --filename NEWFILE
+                        file new password is stored in -d DIR, --directory DIR
                         when adding files, do it relative to this directory -a [ADD ...], --add [ADD ...]